 - Heat mat (optional)

-- Latex gloves (if planting seeds from hot peppers)
+- Latex gloves (if planting hot pepper seeds)

-Step 1: Fill the seed trays – Fill the cells with damp seed starting soil, or pre-moisten the peat pellets.
-Then place them into the trays.
+Step 1: Fill the seed trays – Fill the cells with damp seed starting soil, or pre-moisten your peat pellets and place them into the trays.

-Step 4: Cover the seeds with soil – Fill the holes back in, then gently press it down to make sure the seeds come in contact with the soil.
-Don’t compact the soil though, just gently press it down.
+Step 4: Bury the seeds – Fill the holes back in, then gently press down to make sure the seeds come in contact with the soil.
+Don’t compact it though, just lightly pack it.

-Step 5: Add water – If the soil is not already wet, then you should add water.
-It’s best to water from the bottom so you don’t disturb the seeds.
+Step 5: Add water – If the soil is not already moist, then you should dampen it.
+It’s best to water the trays from the bottom rather than over the top, so you don’t accidently displace the pepper seeds.

 Step 6: Cover the tray – Place the clear plastic lid on top of the tray to help keep the soil warm, and ensure that it stays moist.